kenlasko/k8s/argocd/README.md

 # Other Info
 ## Temporarily Disabling Updates
 When going on vacation, its prudent to disable auto-updates of resources.
 This can be relatively easily done en-masse by doing a `Find in Folder` in VSCode for `selfHeal: true` with `null #temporarily disabled for vacation`.
 The comment helps to avoid accidentally replacing nulls from other manifests when reverting.
+Make sure to exclude `README.md` or else it will screw up this document.
 To resume auto-updates, do the opposite.